 Invariants of foliation dynamics such as orbit growth type, transverse expansiveness, or local entropy are constant on leaves, and thus are associated in some fashion with the ``leaf space'' $M/\F$.
 The question is what notions of equivalence preserve the leaf space $M/\F$ and have enough additional restrictions to preserve these invariants, yet are not so restricted as to be effectively uncomputable.

 Given foliated manifolds $(M_1, \F_1)$ and $(M_2 , \F_2)$, and $r \geq 0$, the most basic equivalence relation is to be \emph{$C^r$-conjugate}; that is, there exists a $C^r$-diffeomorphism $f \colon M_1 \to M_2$ such that the leaves of $\F_1$ are mapped to the leaves of $\F_2$.
-If $r = 0$ then the map $f$ is just a homeomorphism, and we say the foliations are \emph{topologically conjugate}.
+If $r = 0$, then the map $f$ is just a homeomorphism, and we say the foliations are \emph{topologically conjugate}.
 Certainly, two foliations which are $C^r$-conjugate have ``conjugate leaf spaces''.
 Most invariants in foliation theory are preserved by $C^1$-conjugation, and some such as leaf growth rate are preserved by topological conjugation.
 However, conjugation is an extremely strong equivalence relation.

 The introduction of secondary classes for $C^2$-foliations in the 1970's suggested classification modulo ``concordance'', a weaker form of equivalence than $C^2$-conjugation.
-Two foliations $\F_1$ and $\F_2$ of codimension-$q$ on a manifold $M$ are \emph{concordant} if there exists a foliation $\F$ on $M \times \mR$, also of codimension-$q$, so that $\F$ is transverse to the slices $M \times \{t\}$ for $t = 1,2$, and the restrictions $\F \mid M \times \{t\} = \F_t$ for $t = 1,2$.
-The revised lecture by notes by Milnor \cite{Milnor2009}, or the survey by Lawson \cite{Lawson1977}, discusses this concept further.
+Two foliations $\F_1$ and $\F_2$ of codimension-$q$ on a manifold $M$ are \emph{concordant} if there exists a foliation $\F$ on $M \times \mR$, also of codimension-$q$, so that $\F$ is transverse to the slices $M \times \{t\}$ for $t = 1,2$, and the restrictions $\F | M \times \{t\} = \F_t$ for $t = 1,2$.
+The lecture notes by Milnor \cite{Milnor2009} and the survey by Lawson \cite{Lawson1977} discuss this concept further.

 Concordance is the natural notion of equivalence associated to the study of homotopy classes of maps from $M$ into a foliation classifying space, such as $B\Gamma_q^r$ introduced in \cite{Haefliger1970}.
 The celebrated results by Thurston on classification of foliations are formulated in terms of homotopy classes of maps into the classifying spaces $B\Gamma_q^r$.
 (See \cite{Haefliger1970, Haefliger1984, Thurston1974b, Thurston1976, Tsuboi1989a, Tsuboi1989b} and the surveys \cite{Hurder2009, Lawson1977}.)